iLib-js/ilib-loctool-samples/slack/README.md

 # ilib-loctool-samples/slack

-This project contains a sample of a project that has slack mrkdwn strings encoded in a a json file.
-Each file has the simple json property-value format:
+This project contains a sample of a project that has slack mrkdwn strings encoded in a js file.
+Each file exports a simple javascript object with the following format:

 ```
+    // comment for the following string
     "unique-id": "a string in slack mrkdwn syntax"
 ```